Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

 ```

 The query is succesful.
 In total, we removed 457 duplicate rows from our data.
+We then delete the duplicate_info table that we created for cleaning purposes.

 #### Removing rows with a ride length <= 0